jauckley/cis560-halfedge-mesh/README.md

-# Halfedge Mesh Data Structure
+# Halfedge Mesh data structure
 This is a computer graphics project that uses interlinked pointers in C++ to create an interactive Halfedge Mesh data structure.
 It is rendered using OpenGL vertex buffers and a polar spherical camera.
-I implemented a GUI to perform various mesh topology editing operations, including splitting edges, face triangulation, Catmull-Clark Subdivision, and extruding faces.
+I implemented a GUI to perform various mesh topology editing operations real time, including splitting edges, face triangulation, Catmull-Clark Subdivision, and extruding faces.
 I also created an interactive skeleton with transformable joints that can be bound to a mesh’s vertices to allow linear skin deformation.

 Here are some images to showcase a few features: